 The trading price for our common stock has been, and we expect it to continue to be, volatile.
 The price at which our common stock trades depends upon a number of factors, including our historical and anticipated operating results, preclinical and clinical trial results, market perception of the prospects for biotechnology companies as an industry sector and general market and economic conditions, some of which are beyond our control.
-Factors such as fluctuations in our financial and operating results, changes in government regulations affecting product approvals, reimbursement or other aspects of our or our competitors' businesses, FDA review of our product development activities, the results of preclinical studies and clinical trials, announcements of technological innovations or new commercial products by us or our competitors, developments concerning key personnel and our intellectual property rights, significant collaborations or strategic alliances and publicity regarding actual or potential performance of products under development by us or our competitors could also cause the market price of our common stock to fluctuate substantially.
+Factors such as fluctuations in our financial and operating results, changes in government regulations affecting product approvals, reimbursement or other aspects of our or our competitors' businesses, FDA review of our product development activities, the results of preclinical studies and clinical trials, announcements of technological innovations or new commercial products by us or our competitors, developments concerning key personnel and our intellectual property rights, significant collaborations or strategic alliances and publicity regarding actual or potential performance of products under development by us or our competitors.
+These broad market price of our common stock to fluctuate substantially.
 In addition, the stock market has from time to time experienced extreme price and volume fluctuations.
 These broad market fluctuations may lower the market price of our common stock.
 Moreover, during periods of stock market price volatility, share prices of many biotechnology companies have often fluctuated in a manner not necessarily related to the companies' operating performance.
 Also, biotechnology or pharmaceutical stocks may be volatile even during periods of relative market stability.
+Accordingly, our common stock may be subject to greater price volatility than the stock market as a whole.

-Failure to satisfy NASDAQ National Market Listing requirements may result in our common stock being delisted from The NASDAQ National Market.
+Failure to satisfy NASDAQ Global Market listing requirements may result in our common stock being delisted from The NASDAQ Global Market.

-Our common stock is currently listed on The NASDAQ National Market under the symbol "SNUS."
-For continued inclusion on The NASDAQ National Market, we must maintain among other requirements stockholders' equity of at least \$10.0 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$5.0 million; or market capitalization of at least \$50 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$15.0 million.
-As of March 31, 2006, we had stockholders' equity of approximately \$30.7 million.
-In the event that we fail to satisfy the listing standards on a continuous basis, our common stock may be removed from listing on The NASDAQ National Market.
-If our common stock were delisted from The NASDAQ National Market, our common stock may be transferred to the NASDAQ Capital Market if we satisfy the listing criteria for the NASDAQ Capital Market or trading of our common stock, if any, may be conducted in the over-the-counter market in the so-called "pink sheets" or, if available, the National Association of Securities Dealer's "Electronic Bulletin Board."
+Our common stock is currently listed on The NASDAQ Global Market under the symbol "SNUS."
+For continued inclusion on The NASDAQ Global Market, we must maintain among other requirements stockholders' equity of at least \$10.0 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$5.0 million; or market capitalization of at least \$50 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$15.0 million.
+As of June 30, 2006, we had stockholders' equity of approximately \$55.0 million.
+In the event that we fail to satisfy the listing standards on a continuous basis, our common stock may be removed from listing on The NASDAQ Global Market.
+If our common stock were delisted from The NASDAQ Global Market, our common stock may be transferred to the NASDAQ Capital Market if we satisfy the listing of our common stock, if any, may be conducted in the over-the-counter market in the so-called "pink sheets" or, if available, the National Association of Securities Dealer's "Electronic Bulletin Board."
 Consequently, broker-dealers may be less willing or able to sell and/or make a market in our common stock.
 Additionally, an investor would find it more difficult to dispose of, or to obtain accurate quotations for the price of, our common stock.
 As a result of a delisting, it may become more difficult for us to raise funds through the sale of our securities.